Present your passport or other valid travel document.

-To clear the Australian Border Force and Department of Agriculture and Water Resources (DAWR) checkpoint on arrival, you must complete and submit an incoming passenger card and present a passport and visa (if applicable).
+To clear the Australian Border Force and Department of Agriculture, Fisheries and Forestry (DAFF) checkpoints, you must complete and submit an incoming passenger card.
+You must declare any restricted items on your incoming passenger card.

-If travelling with children you must present a passport, visa (if applicable) and completed incoming passenger card for each person in your travelling group.
+If travelling with children, you must present a passport, visa (if applicable) and fully completed incoming passenger card for each person in your travelling group.